Most Popular Bee Articles

 Honeybees do double duty.
 They are programmed to gather pollen and carry it back to the hive as food for the colony.
 However, even more important as far as humans are concerned, they are also responsible for the pollination of more than 80 percent of green growing things.
 As bees buzz from blossom to blossom, microscopic pollen particles coat their stubby little bodies so densely that they sometimes look like little yellow fuzz balls.
 When they arrive at the next flower, a portion of the live golden dust is transferred to that blossom and pollination is accomplished.

-Bee-gathered pollens are rich in proteins, free amino acids, vitamins, including B-complex, and folic acid.
+Bee-gathered pollens are rich in proteins, free amino acids, and vitamins, including B-complex and folic acid.

 Researchers have demonstrated that there is a substance in bee pollen that inhibits the development of numerous harmful bacteria.
 Experiments have shown bee pollen contains an antibiotic factor effective against salmonella and some strains of bacteria.
 On the clinical level, studies have shown that a regulatory effect on intestinal function can be attributed to bee pollen.
 The presence of a high proportion of cellulose and fiber in pollen, as well as the existence of antibiotic factors, all contribute to an explanation for this efficacious effect.

-One of the most important articles ever published on bee pollen comes from our own United States Department of Agriculture.
-This article, entitled "Delay in the Appearance of Palpable Mammary Tumors in C3H Mice Following the Ingestion of PolIenized Food," is the work of William Robinson of the Bureau of Entomology, Agriculture Research Administration.
+One of the most important articles ever published on bee pollen comes from the United States Department of Agriculture (USDA).
+This article, titled "Delay in the Appearance of Palpable Mammary Tumors in C3H Mice Following the Ingestion of PolIenized Food," is the work of William Robinson of the Bureau of Entomology, Agriculture Research Administration.
 It was published in the Journal of the National Cancer Institute way back in October 1948, five decades ago.
 According to the article, Dr. Robinson started with mice that had been specially bred to develop and subsequently die from tumors.
 He explains, "The age at which mice of this strain developed tumors ranged from 18 to 57 weeks, with an average appearance at 33 weeks.
 Tumor incidence was 100 percent."

 Given the fact that cancer is the number-two killer in the United States (heart disease is number one), we can all certainly agree that this is an electrifying article.
 What happened from it?
 Nothing.
 Even the National Cancer Institute, which published it, failed to follow up on this very promising line of research.
 It was dropped with no explanation.